-Towering arch bridge falls in Taiwan bay, 5 feared missing
+Arch bridge falls in Taiwan bay, divers search for victims

-TAIPEI, Taiwan (AP) — A towering arch bridge over a bay in eastern Taiwan collapsed Tuesday, sending an oil tanker truck falling onto boats in the water below.
-The search for potential victims involved an air force helicopter and more than 60 army and naval personnel, including divers.
+TAIPEI, Taiwan (AP) — A towering arch bridge over a bay in eastern Taiwan collapsed Tuesday, sending a burning oil tanker truck falling onto boats in the water below.
+An air force helicopter, fishing vessels and more than 60 military personnel, including divers were searching for possible victims.

-Six people are believed trapped on one of the boats, the National Fire Agency said in a statement.
+Six people are believed trapped on one of the fishing boats, the National Fire Agency said.
 Interior Minister Hsu Kuo-yung told reporters about five people were feared to have been on the bridge when it collapsed.
 Ten people were sent to hospitals, six of them with serious injuries.

-Fishing vessels were helping to search for the missing, Hsu told Formosa TV.

-The weather at the time of the collapse was sunny, hours after a typhoon swept across parts of the island.
+The weather at the time was sunny, but the collapse occurred hours after a typhoon swept by the island.
 Disaster relief officials would not say if the storm had weakened the bridge or give other details on the potential cause.
 Government-run Central News Agency said a bridge pier may have collapsed.

 Taiwan President Tsai Ing-wen said she hoped all government departments would do everything possible to save people and “keep the number of deaths and injuries as low as possible,” CNA reported.

-National Fire Agency spokesperson Su Hong-wei said the tanker’s fall smashed three boats.
+National Fire Agency spokesperson Su Hong-wei said the tanker’s fall smashed three fishing boats.
+It also set off a fire on the tanker truck but it did not spread beyond the vehicle.

-Typhoon Mitag had brought high winds and heavy rain to northern Taiwan on Monday night before moving northeast.
-Flights and ferry services had been canceled Monday.
+Of the 10 people hospitalized, six are Filipinos and three are Indonesians, the agency said in a statement.
+People from both countries regularly work on fishing boats registered in Taiwan, where pay is better than in their home countries.

+The center of Typhoon Mitag passed east of Taiwan on Monday night and early Tuesday, but the outer winds gusting up to 137 kilometers per hour (85 mph) affected the island before the storm moved to the northeast.
+The storm injured 12 people, felled trees, damaged vehicles and caused power outages around the island.

-The 140-meter-long (460-feet) Nanfangao Bridge is a tourist attraction in Yilan.
+Nanfangao Bridge is a tourist attraction in Yilan.
 It was opened in 1998 and was built to replace a lower bridge that prevented large fishing vessels from passing underneath.

 According to the company that designed the 18-meter-high (nearly 60 feet) high bridge, MAA Consultants, it’s the only single-span arch bridge in Taiwan supported by cables and the second single arch-cable steel bridge in the world.